Sleep Party People: History

 Sleep Party People was formed in 2008 as a project of Brian Batz, influenced by artists like Boards of Canada, David Lynch and Erik Satie, starting a unique proposal of the Danish music scene.
 Since its beginning, the one-man project has been characterized by wearing rabbit masks in his photoshoots and live performances.

 Contrary to the misconception that Sleep Party People is a band, Brian Batz is the sole member of Sleep Party People.
-Kaspar Kaae, Jacob Høegh, Ask Bock, Casper Hegstrup, Anders Stig Møller, Hans Hvidberg, Per Lyhne, Rasmus Lindahl, Line Felding, and Frederik Thybo have all performed with Batz in live shows.
+Kaspar Kaae, Jacob Høegh, Brajs Bertram, Casper Hegstrup, Anders Stig Møller, Hans Hvidberg, Per Lyhne, Rasmus Lindahl, Line Felding, and Frederik Thybo have all performed with Batz in live shows.
 Batz explains in an interview with Motion Pikczer, "It's a bunch of good friends that's playing with me.
 So, it's not a band, it's just me and my bunnies, in a way."

 Quickly gaining acceptance, Sleep Party People was featured in Soundvenue, a magazine covering the Danish music scene.
 After this, the record label Neh-Owh Records chose two of his songs to be featured in a compilation EP.
 In the end of 2009, Batz signed with the label A:larm Music.
 In 2010, he released his self-titled debut album with 10 songs.

 With this success, Batz was featured in Dutch and British magazines.

 In April 2012, Sleep Party People released a new album titled We Were Drifting on a Sad Song.
 In 2013, they toured the United Kingdom.

 In 2013, Batz traveled to San Francisco to start to craft the third album in the company of producers Jeff Saltzman and Mikael Johnston.
 Batz recorded and wrote everything there and returned to Denmark with a nearly finished album.
 The album, Floating, was released in Scandinavia and Asia on May 30, 2014, and worldwide on June 2, 2014.

 Sleep Party People was signed by Joyful Noise Recordings in February 2017.

+In 2022, SPP released their sixth LP: Heap of Ashes.